timoknapp/get_my_deck/README.md

 - `SMTP_HOST`
 - `TEST_EMAIL` (set to `true` to send a test email and exit)
 - `REFRESH_TIME` (time in seconds between page refreshes, default is 3600)
+- `DEVICES_TO_MONITOR` (comma-separated list of devices to monitor, e.g. "Steam Deck 512 GB OLED,Steam Deck 1TB OLED".
+Use the names from this [page](https://store.steampowered.com/sale/steamdeckrefurbished/), default is all devices)

 ## Credits